Aliases for IGF2BP1 Gene

-IGF2BP1 (Insulin-Like Growth Factor 2 MRNA Binding Protein 1) is a Protein Coding gene.
-Diseases associated with IGF2BP1 include meningioma, familial and hiv-1.
-Among its related pathways are Immune System and Signaling by GPCR.
+IGF2BP1 (Insulin Like Growth Factor 2 MRNA Binding Protein 1) is a Protein Coding gene.
+Diseases associated with IGF2BP1 include hiv-1.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is IGF2BP2.
+An important paralog of this gene is IGF2BP3.

 UniProtKB/Swiss-Prot for IGF2BP1 Gene